 THE SPECTRE: EXCLUSIVE INTERVIEW

-Growing up in London’s bourgeois district of Kensington, Ludovic Vickers, aka The Spectre, doesn’t at first glance fit the typical profile of a potential rap superstar.
+The Spectre doesn’t at first glance fit the typical profile of a potential rap superstar.
 Boasting postgraduate qualifications together with an upbringing in one of the UK capital’s richest zones, his background goes somewhat against the grain of a genre renowned for its poverty ridden, so-called gun-toting associates.
 In fact while many established rap artists have never even held a gun, served time or pushed crack, their post/zip code has granted them a credibility that record execs often tend to value over any questionings of raw talent.
 Such considerations could possibly explain why such a talented emcee has yet to find a deal, as modern society and its businesses appear more infatuated with the marketing of its image rather than the more pressing concern of discovering true talent.

 Opening up a potential marketing avenue for a non-ghetto rapper, the fact remains that the art of creativity should lead one to express himself in his or her natural way, a theory left suffocated by the pigeon-holing boundaries laid down by commercial businesses.
 With profit therefore being favoured over the true expression of one’s art, The Spectre and anyone else hoping to break it into the music industry must contend with simply being told what type of music to make, based on a quick categorizing glance at one’s background and general physical appearance.